Drowning Prevention – Why You Need Swimming Lessons

 Water Entry and Familiarization

 Start in shallow water where you can stand comfortably with your head well above the surface.
 Walk around the pool, feeling how the water supports your body.
-Practice putting your face in the water and blowing bubbles — this helps you get used to the sensation of water on your face and teaches you to control your breathing.
+Practice putting your face in the water and blow bubbles — this fundamental swimming skill teaches breath control and prevents water from entering your nose.
 Cup water in your hands and pour it over your head.
-These simple exercises may seem basic, but they build the comfort and trust in the water that everything else depends on.
+These exercises seem basic, but they build the comfort and trust in the water that every later skill depends on.

 Submerging and Breath Control

 Once you are comfortable with water on your face, practice submerging your entire head briefly.
 Take a breath, dip under the surface, and come back up.
 Gradually extend the time you spend underwater.
-Practice exhaling through your nose and mouth while submerged — this is a fundamental swimming skill that prevents water from entering your nose.
-Blowing bubbles underwater should become second nature before you move on to floating and swimming skills.
+Practice exhaling through your nose and mouth while submerged.
+Proper breathing prevents panic and helps maintain relaxation in water.
+Blowing bubbles underwater should become second nature before you move on to floating and swimming strokes.

 Step 2: Learning to Float